mrporterphysics/mrporterphysics.github.io/Daily Plan/20232024/Daily Slides/RPAgendas202324.md

 ##### **❓of the 📅**: Who is your celebrity crush?

 1. [Continuing with VT Graphs](https://www.mrporterphysics.com/Presentations/APCAPM/talks/CAPM2023.html#33)
-2. Solving Word Problems with VT Graphs
+2. Solving Word Problems with VT Graphs;s

 ## 🚨 Notes:
 - Quiz **Wednesday** - For real though this week.